de1ane1ra/xtxtx-micro/README.md

-xtxtx is a micro, minimalist text editor for your web browser.
+xtxtx-micro is a micro, minimalist text editor for your web browser.

 It has very few features:
 1. Captures and renders keyboard input.